 for BFA programs if you have difficulty paying the application or the Acceptd fee.

 Yes.
-All applicants to The New School for Drama are automatically considered for merit-based scholarships (MFA) or both need-based and merit-based scholarships (BFA).
+All applicants to the School of Drama are automatically considered for merit-based scholarships (MFA) or both need-based and merit-based scholarships (BFA).
 Please keep in mind that college and graduate school are a significant personal and financial commitment.
 Although scholarship funding is possible, we encourage applicants to explore additional resources for funding their education.

-Graduates of the American Musical and Dramatic Academy (AMDA) Integrated and Studio Programs are eligible to apply for admission to The New School for Public Engagement.
+Graduates of the American Musical and Dramatic Academy (AMDA) Integrated and Studio Programs are eligible to apply for admission to the Bachelor's Program for Adults and Transfer Students.
 If admitted, Integrated graduates are awarded 60 transfer credits and enter the BFA in Musical Theater program.
 Studio graduates are awarded 60 transfer credits and enter the BS in Liberal Arts program.

-Graduates of the Collaborative Arts Project 21 (CAP 21) are eligible to apply for admission to The New School for Public Engagement.
+Graduates of the Collaborative Arts Project 21 (CAP 21) are eligible to apply for admission to the Bachelor's Program for Adults and Transfer Students.
 If admitted, Integrated graduates are awarded 60 transfer credits and enter the BFA in Musical Theater program.

-New School undergraduate students (including AMDA and CAP21 students) may take BFA Dramatic Arts classes with permission from The New School for Public Engagement.
+New School undergraduate students (including AMDA and CAP21 students) may take BFA Dramatic Arts classes with permission from the Bachelor's Program for Adults and Transfer Students.
 Please contact your advisor if you have questions.

 Yes.
-The New School for Drama welcomes applicants whose first language is not English.
-But because theater is a language-intensive art form, we will ask that you submit a recent TOEFL or IELTS score with your application.
-Information on taking the TOEFL can be found
+The School of Drama welcomes applicants whose first language is not English.
+But because theater is a language-intensive art form, we will ask that you submit a recent TOEFL, IELTS, or PTE score with your application.
+For more information, visit

-The TOEFL/IELTS requirement may be waived for applicants who have earned a four-year degree from a U.S. College or University, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, or South Africa.
+The TOEFL/IELTS/PTE requirement may be waived for applicants who have earned a four-year degree from a U.S. College or University, or for citizens of the following countries whose native language is also English: England, Scotland, Wales, Ireland, Australia, New Zealand, Canada, South Africa, or Commonwealth Caribbean (Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, and Trinidad and Tobago).

 Yes.
 Requirements for academic programs at the undergraduate level can be significantly different from the requirements of our graduate theater program.
 It is important that we see a recent assessment of your English proficiency.

-No, The New School for Drama MFA program does not accept transfer credits.
-Students at The New School for Drama MFA study together in order to develop a common vocabulary and strong ensemble.
+No, the School of Drama MFA program does not accept transfer credits.
+Students at the School of Drama MFA study together in order to develop a common vocabulary and strong ensemble.

-Because The New School for Drama MFA is a graduate program, all admitted students must complete a bachelor's degree or its international equivalent before enrolling.
+Because the School of Drama MFA is a graduate program, all admitted students must complete a bachelor's degree or its international equivalent before enrolling.
 However, it is possible to apply in the final year of undergraduate studies, as long as all work will be completed before enrolling at The New School.

 Yes!
-The New School for Drama MFA welcomes students with a wide variety of educational backgrounds.
-However, it is expected that successful applicants will have significant theatrical training and/or experience.
+The School of Drama MFA welcomes students with a wide variety of educational backgrounds.
+However, it is expected that applicants will have significant theatrical training and/or experience.

 Auditions are by invitation only.
 Prospective students should submit an online application and all supporting materials through